-The Product Field’s exploratory model offers a formal grammar for product innovation to describe and analyse the relations between its aspects, to check the consistency of specific descriptions, and to validate the practicability of concrete innovations.
+The Product Field offers a formal grammar to describe and analyze the relations between the components of specific systems, to check the consistency of the models representing them, and to validate the practicability of concrete innovations.

 VALIDATION – These relations can be used to form sentence templates that connect related aspects and are completed with descriptions of the corresponding components.
 For these, empirical evidence confirming the resulting statement can be collected.

 Thus, one can validate and improve upon ...:

 - the consistency and completeness of an innovation’s model: When relations that lack empirical evidence are identified, more evidence can be gathered, the mapping can be extended, and the model can be complemented.
 This enhances self-awareness, understanding and thus the system‘s capacity for self-organization and aligned action.

 - the coherence and thus practicability of the innovation itself: When empirically empty relations, i.e. unsuccessful interactions, transitions or connections, are identified, the causes can be analyzed, missing components can be added to the system, and gaps can be closed.
 This enhances the innovation itself.